The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Introduction

 CR interactions lead to the deposition of momentum and energy in their host environment~\citep[e.g.][]{Owen2018MNRAS, Tibaldo2021Univ}.
 Thus, they can become important in controlling the evolution of galaxies.
 Using energetic backgrounds like the EGB to probe the engagement of CRs in their host galaxies over redshift is therefore valuable, and can provide crucial insights into the role of CRs in regulating the evolution of galaxies over cosmic time. \citetalias{Owen2021MNRAS} showed that characteristic separation of galaxies at a given redshift, described by the galaxy power spectrum~\citep{Tegmark2004PhRvD}, would imprint a spatial signature into the EGB according to the redshift of the source population.
 The resulting angular power spectrum of the small-scale EGB anisotropies is thus sensitive to the properties and redshift distribution of the source population class.
 Analysis of these small-scale anisotropic patterns could offer insights into the evolution of CR engagement in SFG populations, and even allow different EGB source populations with different redshift distributions to be distinguished~\citep[e.g.][]{Ackermann2018PhRvL}.

 In this work, we build on the earlier results of \citetalias{Owen2021MNRAS} to investigate the detailed imprints of SFGs in the EGB, and discern the characteristics of those SFGs contributing most strongly.
 This may be considered a refinement of the approach adopted in ~\citetalias{Owen2021MNRAS}, where physical assumptions made in their fiducial prototype model are now relaxed so as to allow the $\gamma$-ray prototype emission spectrum to be more self-consistently determined from individual galaxy properties.
-This is intended to yield a more physical model, which can be used to resolve and investigate the contributions of different sub-classes of SFGs to the EGB, segregated according to their physical characteristics.
+This is intended to yield a more physical model, which can be used to resolve and investigate the contributions of different sub-classes of SFGs to the {isotropic} EGB, segregated according to their physical characteristics.

 We arrange this paper as follows.
 In section~\ref{sec:methods}, we describe our model for the $\gamma$-ray emission from a SFG, and outline the differences compared to the prototype model of~\citetalias{Owen2021MNRAS}.
-In section~\ref{sec:populations}, we introduce our models for galaxy populations, their physical properties and our criteria for separating the source population into starburst and quiescent SFGs.
-Our results are presented in section~\ref{sec:results} with discussion, and we draw conclusions in section~\ref{sec:conclusions}.
+In section~\ref{sec:populations}, we introduce our models for galaxy populations, their physical properties and our criteria for {distinguishing starbursts from the broader population source population of SFGs.} Our results are presented in section~\ref{sec:results} with discussion, and we draw conclusions in section~\ref{sec:conclusions}.